 There must be an on-going risk assessment by group leaders and staff as the visit progresses and as circumstances require.
 On expeditions and visits involving any hazardous activity, Group leaders and staff should always have and be prepared to revert to a 'Plan B'.
-Students must not be made to undertake of continue with an activity if they are expressing serious concerns about their health, wellbeing and overall safety.
+Students must not be made to undertake or continue with an activity if they are expressing serious concerns about their health, wellbeing and overall safety.

 Any student who is deemed to be a risk to the safety of the other students should not be allowed on a visit.
-(In such circumstances you must discuss the matter with the Deputy Head (Pastoral) in the first instance) Generic risk assessments are available from the Trips Manager and may be helpful (though they must be adapted to the specific visit).
+(In such circumstances you must discuss the matter with the Deputy Head (Pastoral) in the first instance)